rafal-r/airr-react/README.md

 # airr-react

 This library is set of several React components that helps building Single Page Apps for desktop and mobile apps aswell.
-Airr-react defines few basic UI classes and features that every app needs.
+airr-react defines few basic UI classes and features that every app needs.
 The core component is resposible for maintaining navigation in the app.
-It can be your starting point for creating unique apps.
+All of it when minified and gzipped weighs only ~13.5kB ([https://bundlephobia.com/result?p=airr-react@2.0.20](bundlephobia.com))

-It can be used for:
+Library can be used for:

-*   creating custom looking and behaving apps,
+*   creating unique looking and behaving apps,
 *   rapidly designing prototypes showing your ideas,
 *   creating responsive apps that will handle mobile and desktop rendering.